CREATE A BROADBAND INFRASTRUCTURE POLE UPGRADE PROGRAM

 Utility poles play a critical role in advancing broadband expansion into unserved areas.
 Often times, broadband providers seek to attach to multiple utility poles in rural areas just to serve one home.
 This presents a major, costly problem as many of these old utility poles need to be replaced to handle new broadband attachments.
-Establishing a broadband infrastructure pole upgrade program would dedicate $100 million in federal relief money given to Florida to aid in the removal of an existing utility pole and replacement with a new utility pole that can accommodate broadband and other existing attachments.
-This would help streamline the process by which internet service providers build out network infrastructure in areas where there is no broadband.
+Establishing a broadband infrastructure pole upgrade program would aid in the removal of an existing utility pole and replacement with a new utility pole that can accommodate broadband and other existing attachments.
+This would help expedite the process by which internet service providers build out network infrastructure in areas where there is no broadband.

 Other states have established similar pole replacement funds: